 NMAD worked with Smithsonian Exhibits to design, fabricate, and install this exhibit.
 Smithsonian Exhibits was also the partner for Diplomacy Is Our Mission, the museum’s preview exhibit which explores how our nation’s diplomats protect the American people and advance security, prosperity, democracy, and development to benefit our country.

 For the anniversary NMAD also launched an interactive timeline, The Rise and Fall of the Berlin Wall: American Diplomacy in the Cold War.
 The interactive timeline tells the history of the Berlin Wall told through the voices of American diplomats, featuring artifacts from the NMAD collection.
-Timed passes are available Fridays with reservation.

 The Museum of American Diplomacy Eye, dubbed MADI, debuted with this opening of this exhibit.
 MADI is an in-gallery museum guide that uses image recognition on personal smartphones to scan artifacts as visitors explore galleries.
 Accompanying The Berlin Wall exhibit, visitors have access to exclusive historical footage which provides context to the important diplomatic figures and puts visitors in the shoes of East and West Berliners at the time of the wall.